 Advance Mobility applications require power to charge batteries and appliances within a vehicle.
 Our DC power systems are smaller in size, lighter in weight, and operate with greater efficiency than AC power systems, making our product ideal for these applications.
-Our advance mobility sales for 2021 and 2020, represented 7% and 2% of total net sales, of which 66% and 79% are included in net sales to military customers, respectively.
-Our backlog as of December 31, 2021 includes \$3.2 million in orders for DC power systems from a single customer in United States for use to charge stored batteries within a commercial vehicle while providing energy to operate appliances installed in the vehicle.

 We have supplied our DC generators to many automotive manufactures in support of their remote field testing of electric vehicles.
 We are presently in development of natural gas CHP home chargers as a solution to many homes that are not able to support fast charging using the electric grid.
 We believe we can compete with the electric utility rates for home and office charging by using natural gas and making use of surplus heat from the generator in certain bad grid and remote area applications.
 Our DC mobile EV charging systems can operate with diesel or propane and are ideal for emergency road service to rapid charge EV's stranded without a charge.
-Our DC mobile EV charging systems offer convenience, faster charging, and lower cost than towing an EV on a flatbed to a charging station.
-We have shipped DC mobile EV charging systems used to extend range for specialty vehicles used in applications requiring low emissions.
-Our DC mobile EV charging systems provide direct charging to an electric vehicle's battery.
+Our DC mobile EV charging systems offer convenience, faster charging, and lower cost than towing an EV on a flatbed to a charging systems provide direct charging to an electric vehicle's battery.